linkedin/forthic/docs/modules/global_module.md

 `( record forthic -- record )`

-This is similar to `MAP`, but the `forthic` string should expect an index/key and then the value.
+For an array, returns a new array whose values are the result of the `forthic` string be executed for the corresponding items.
+For a record, returns a new record whose values are the result of the `forthic` string being executed for corresponding values in the source record.
+The `forthic` string should expect an index/key and then the value.

 Example:
 ```